TriKro/rsb-content/part4-evaluative_market_experiment/video-smoke-test.md

 ## In Brief

 The video smoke test consists of using a trailer video to test excitement and virality/buzz when describing the product to an early adopter audience.
-Unlike with a traditional trailer, the video should create the illusion the product is real, in order to measure how much buzz it generates.
+Unlike a traditional trailer, the video should create the illusion the product is real, in order to measure how much buzz it generates.
 The technique is particularly useful where user behavior can be easily simulated or demoed before a fully functional version of the product is ready.

 ## Helps Answer